Navanex is participating in the construction of the Canadian Coast Guard’s first-ever hybrid vessel

 This new hybrid vessel is powered by a combined diesel‑electric system together with a battery system, enabling:

-• Silent operations at low speed for 30 to 60 minutes per day with zero emissions;
+• Quiet operations at low speed for 30 to 60 minutes per day with zero emissions;

 • Overnight operations without the need for a port generator, thereby reducing both noise and environmental impacts.